 Talbot Mundy’s “The Nine Unknown” Secret Society of King Asoka

 In 1923, Talbot Mundy, of the British police wrote a fiction novel called The Nine Unknown, about a secret society founded by Mauryan Emperor Asoka (c.
 268 to 232 BCE), after his conversion to Buddhism.
 The secret society preserved the ancient science of India.
-Koot Hoomi and Morya repeatedly stated in The Mahatma Letters, that the initiates are the protectorates of a seventh hidden Science underlying the Shaddarshanas, or the Six (exoteric) Schools, that would be dangerous, if it fell into the hands of the masses.
+Koot Hoomi and Morya repeatedly stated in The Mahatma Letters, that the initiates are the protectorates of the Secret Knowledge underlying the Shaddarshanas, or the Six (exoteric) Schools.
+It would be dangerous, if it fell into the hands of the masses.

 Talbot Mundy’s The Nine Unknowns (1923), is eerily similar to the clandestine chiefs involved in the early history of the Theosophical Society in the 18th-19th century literature.
 A certain J.N.
 Maskelyne wrote a title, Fraud of Modern Theosophy (1912), dubbing Helena P. Blavatsky, the “greatest fraud in history.”
 J.N.
-Maskelyne concludes, there is no evidences of the existence of H.P.B.’s “mahatmas.”
+Maskelyne believed there was no evidences of the existence for these “mahatmas.”

 Helena Blavatsky said according to notes transcribed by Laura C. Holloway in The Mahatmas and Their Instruments (The Word, New York, May 1912, pp. 69-76):